|

 Undergraduates

-Amanda Peh is a junior majoring in Entomology.
+Amanda Peh is a senior majoring in Entomology.
 She grew up in Singapore, where dengue is endemic and where households get fined if Aedes larvae are found in them.
 She spent a lot of time looking for and collecting wrigglers to prevent this.
 Her interest in mosquitoes developed through collecting them and watching them grow.
 In the Harrington lab, Amanda hopes to learn about the behaviors and transmission ecology of Aedes mosquitoes and how things might change with the warming climate.
 In her free time she likes to go on walks, swim, and do handcraft.